 This protein-packed dinner makes a ton of smooth, creamy sauce.
 There are a number of serving options that will help soak up every drop.

-- Vegetables: Garlic green beans, broiled asparagus, sauteed garlic broccoli, cauliflower casserole, zucchini stir fry, or sautéed spinach.
+- Vegetables: Garlic green beans, broiled asparagus, sauteed broccoli, cauliflower casserole, zucchini stir fry, or sautéed spinach.

 - A healthy salad: Lemon kale salad or creamy cucumber salad.

 - Pasta: Mix in your favorite al dente pasta like spaghetti, angel hair pasta, or linguine.
 Or just make my creamy lemon chicken pasta which is a very close recipe to this one.

 - Potatoes: Serve alongside potatoes for a Greek inspired dish.
 Roasted potatoes, Instant Pot baked potatoes, or Instant Pot mashed potatoes.
 This zucchini potato bake is another great option!

 - Grains: Keep it simple with your favorite Instant Pot long grain white rice or Instant Pot brown rice, quinoa, or garlic bread.